SNCommunity/req/pages/head-shot-selection-screen.md

 ## ❗It has to be front view/facing the camera

-## ⚠️ Head shot will be cropped to 1024x1024, so download this black box, and set it as your background.
+## ⚠️ Selection screen head shot will be cropped to 1024x1024, so download this black box, and set it as your background.
 Fit your shot within the bounds of the box:

 ![1024 x 1024 black box](https://sncommunity.github.io/req/assets/images/1024x1024.jpg)